jakob-bagterp/browserist/docs/performance/parallelization/4-multi-processing.md

 ---
-title: How to Run Several Browsers in Multi-Processing Mode
+title: How to Run Browsers in Multi-Processing Mode
 description: Learn how to speed up your web scraping and browser automation with Browserist by running multiple browsers in parallel using multi-processing methods.
 Includes code examples.
 tags:
     - Tutorial